strontic/strontic.github.io/xcyclopedia/library/ldifde.exe-979DE101F5059CEC1D2C56967CA2BAC0.md

 ## Possible Misuse

 *The following table contains possible examples of `ldifde.exe` being misused.
-While `ldifde.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ldifde.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --